KEVIN PAULSON Influencer Spotlight

 HuntingLife.com was founded in 2006 after Kevin sold out his portion of an outfitting business in Idaho and Montana.
-The brand of HuntingLife.com has grown over the last 12 years focused on hunting, conservation, outdoor recreation, backpacking, hiking and fishing.
+The brand of HuntingLife.com has grown over the last 12 years focused on hunting, conservation, outdoor recreation, sporting goods, backpacking, hiking and fishing.

 In this Intellifluence Influencer Spotlight focusing on the sporting goods category, we spoke to Kevin about his background, his favorite campaigns and much more:

 When did you get started as an influencer?

 We [Hunting Life] started being an influencer probably ten years ago when we first started blogging and we had brands almost instantaneously reaching out to us because we were one of the first fifty bloggers focused on hunting and the outdoors…

 You’re an influencer as an individual personality, but you also work as your own influencer brand (Hunting Life).
 Can you tell me a little bit more about that dual approach?

 Our brand, Hunting Life, basically is a lot of who I am as an individual but along with that, Hunting Life basically is a national news source for hunting and conservation.
 Our website covers what’s going on throughout the entire hunting industry and really the outdoor industry as a whole.

 In a couple weeks we’re going to be covering what’s going on in the camping world, in the backpacking world, in the hiking world so we’re trying to cover that broad spectrum of really anybody that wants to live a great life in the outdoors.

 What is the strangest influencer request you’ve ever gotten?